Suzuki Ignis review - Engines, performance and drive

 However, it lacks the sophistication of rivals once you head out onto the open road, with slow and vague steering reducing the fun factor when speeds increase.
 Body roll is noticeable despite an initially keen feel, while a number of conventional city cars tackle bends with more composure.

 The ride is also a bugbear.
 The Ignis is softly sprung, taking the edge off speed humps, but it gets caught out easily by sharp bumps, which thud and crash through the cabin.
-Road noise is quite pronounced, too, while noticeable wind and engine noise mean it isn’t the best city car for long journeys.
-Interestingly, the lighter non-hybrid models are a touch smoother in terms of ride quality.
+Road noise is quite pronounced, too, while noticeable wind and engine noise mean it isn’t the best city car for longer journeys.

 Your engine choice is limited if you want an Ignis.
-To keep costs down, Suzuki offers just an 89bhp 1.2-litre four-cylinder ‘Dualjet’ petrol engine, with the option of an innovative 48v mild hybrid system for economy-minded buyers.
+To keep costs down, Suzuki offers just an 82bhp 1.2-litre four-cylinder ‘Dualjet’ petrol engine, coupled with a mild-hybrid system for economy-minded buyers.

-The standard 1.2 is hardly inefficient, thanks to the low weight it has to pull along.
 Around town there’s plenty of poke to get you about, with a slick gearshift letting you keep it on the boil.
-120Nm of torque isn’t an awful lot, however, so on motorways and up hills you’ll need to rev it hard just to keep up with traffic.
+107Nm of torque isn’t an awful lot, however, so on motorways and up hills you’ll need to rev it hard just to keep up with traffic.
 It’s noisy when you do so, too.